-Valparaiso is a colorful city laying on 43 hills.
-As one can imagine, the walking tours require quite a stamina.
+Valparaiso is a colourful city laying on 43 hills.
+As you can imagine, its visiting requires quite a stamina.

-We hired a car for a day in Santiago in order to visit Valparaiso and neighboring Viña del Mar and also to stop by at the Casablanca wineries.
+We hired a car for a day in Santiago to visit Valparaiso and neighbouring Viña del Mar.
+Also, we stopped by at the Casablanca wineries.

-After entering Valparaiso I felt as if the time had stopped.
-And old, green trolleybus was standing on the main street between the stalls in the local market on a Saturday morning.
+After entering Valparaiso, I felt as if the time had stopped.
+An old, green trolleybus was standing on the main street between the stalls in the local market on a Saturday morning.
 We were welcomed by chaos, heat and humidity.
 Also, the hills attracted our attention.
 They were all covered with colourful houses.
 It means that those living there must be very fit 😉

-Once we realized that the places might not be very safe, we returned to the main street and then to the city center.
-As it turned out in order to visit the first tourist attraction we had to climb one of the 43 hills.
-We were two, and one of us (and it wasn’t me) said that he will not be climbing hills in this heat.
-So what we did was going up there in the car with the tires squealing and the engine making strange noises.
+Once we realised that the places might not be very safe, we returned to the main street and then to the city centre.
+To visit the first tourist attraction we had to climb one of the 43 hills.
+My husband said that he would not be climbing hills in this heat.
+So what we did was going up there in the car.
+On the way up the tires were squealing and the engine was making strange noises.
 At times I thought that the car would not make it.
-I thought it would refuse going further up but the car did a great job and took us atop of the hill.
-Few times I stopped breathing and I had to close my eyes as the way up was very steep.
+I thought it would refuse to go further up.
+Luckily the car did a great job and took us atop of the hill.
+Few times I stopped breathing, and I had to close my eyes as the way up was very steep.
 And going down was even worst.
-It was one of the hardest places to go by car.
-To the other places we got without any problems.
-There are Free Walking Tours organized in Valparaiso but having seen the distances between the main tourist attraction I do admire those who did them all especially in one day.
-The good thing about the walking tours on the hills of Valparaiso before going to the National Park of Torres del Paine is that it is a great exercise before the hikes in the Mountains.

 If I had to describe Valparaiso in one word it would be ‘’interesting’’.
 In two words ‘’interesting and chaotic’’.
-In three words: interesting, chaotic and colorful.
+In three words: interesting, chaotic and colourful.

 5 thoughts on “Valparaiso”